Academic Cover Letter Samples

 Sample cover letter for a research position

-My primary research interests are migration behaviours in marine creatures, and in my current research I use methods including statistical modelling and field observations.
-My aim is for my research to form a bridge between modelling and field work approaches.
-I am therefore particularly attracted to the University of Leipzig as a department which values a research using a wide range of methodologies, and which offers the chance for collaboration with colleagues in other life sciences fields.
+My primary research interests are migration behaviors in marine creatures, and in my current research I use methods including statistical modeling and field observations.
+My aim is for my research to form a bridge between modeling and field work approaches.
+I am therefore particularly attracted to the University of Leipzig as a department which values research using a wide range of methodologies, and which offers the chance for collaboration with colleagues in other life sciences fields.

 Furthermore, I have experience with the supervision of Bachelor's students, and with teaching undergraduate courses such as An Introduction to Oceanography, for which I received excellent feedback.
-I find the nurturing of students in order to realise their best potential to be a greatly rewarding aspect of teaching work and I am thus interesting in taking on teaching as well as research.
+I find the nurturing of students in order to realize their best potential to be a greatly rewarding aspect of teaching work and I am thus interested in taking on teaching work as well as research.